duanH3/Node.JS-Related/MongooseDB-Notes.md

 # Update single entry

 There are many instances where you only required to update a single entry.
-Let say you only want to update teh status of a particular user id.
+Let say you only wanted to update the article [status] of a particular [user id] from "_anything" to "approved"

 ```
 ...
-  var query = { status: "pending" };
+  var query = { _id: userId};
   var newvalues = { $set: { status: "approved" } };
   dbo.collection("article").updateOne(query, newvalues, function(err, res) {
 ...